Bricklou/my-k3s-cluster/docs/00-requirements.md

 # Hardware requirements

-At the time i'm writing this document, i have the following hardware:
+At the time I'm writing this document, I have the following hardware:

 - A Raspberry Pi 4B 4GB
 - 2 Raspberry Pi 3B+